-SMARTER Steps IEP Goal Development: The SMARTER method for IEP goal development was developed by Kelly Ott and Lara Wakefield.
+SMARTER Steps IEP Goal Development: The SMARTER method for IEP goal development was developed by Kelly Ott and Lara Wakefield and published in 2016.
 The SMART acronym was first coined by George Doran, Arthur Miller, and James Cunningham in 1981.
 The November 1981 issue of Management Review included an article titled, “There’s a S.M.A.R.T. way to write management goals and objectives.
-Since then many industries have implemented it’s use as a means to motivate employees, set business goals, and develop comprehensive quality improvement plans.
+Since then many industries have implemented its use as a means to motivate employees, set business goals, and develop comprehensive quality improvement plans.
 This method has been used by businesses, educational institutions, medical facilities, therapy groups etc. as a way to set goals and track progress.

-At SMARTER Steps, we have found that this process can assist educators, parents and students in understanding the essential components related to writing effective educational goals.
-However, through further research into educational goal writing for student with disabilities, we discovered that there are 13 federal mandates that must be included into each IEP goal.
+At SMARTER Steps, LLC, we have found that this process can assist educators, parents and students in understanding the essential components related to writing effective educational goals.
+Further research, however, into educational goal writing for student with disabilities, we discovered there are 13 federal mandates that must be included into each IEP goal.
 We thought that the SMART acronym was a great tool and saw that it was utilized successfully in other industries.
-However, it did not cover all 13 mandates that educators are mandated to include in educational goals for students with disabilities.
+Unfortunately, it did not cover all 13 mandates that educators are legally required to include in educational goals for students with disabilities.
 So, we re-worked the acronym to include these.